 - Extra Crunch: try crushing crushed whoppers, crushed potato chips, or pretzels.

 - Flavored Morsels: butterscotch chips, chocolate chips, caramel bits, or Heath pieces would all add delicious little bursts of flavor.

 How to Make Orange Cranberry Cookies

 - Cream the butter and sugars.
-In an electric mixer bowl, cream the butter, brown sugar, and sugar for about 3 minutes until light and fluffy.
+Cream the butter, brown sugar, and sugar in an electric mixer bowl for about 3 minutes until light and fluffy.
 Add the orange zest and essential oil and mix again to combine.

 - Mix the dough.
 Add the egg to the butter and sugar mixture and mix on low speed until combined.
-In a separate large bowl, combine the flour, baking soda, and salt.
-Whisk together then add the dry ingredients to the butter mixture and mix on low speed until combined.
+Mix the flour, baking soda, and salt in a separate large bowl.
+Whisk together, add the dry ingredients to the butter mixture, and mix on low speed until combined.
 Add the dried cranberries and white chocolate chips and mix by hand using a wooden spoon or rubber spatula until everything is combined.

 - Scoop.
 Using a spoon or small ice cream scoop, scoop 1 ¼" dough balls onto the prepared cookie sheet about 2" apart.